Last updated on December 09, 2019

 Updating and Correcting Information

 You have the ability to access and edit the PII that you have provided to us.
-You may correct your personal information and privacy preferences by managing your preferences in our Site, or by emailing email@example.com.
+You may correct your personal information and privacy preferences by managing your preferences in our Site, or by contacting email@example.com or 844.974.0998.
 Please include your contact information (such as your name, address, email address, and telephone number) when you contact us.
 In your request, please also identify what personal information you would like to have changed, whether you would like to have your personal information removed from our database, or what other limitations on our use of PII you are requesting.

 However, some information, such as past transactions, may not be deleted.
 In addition, it may be impossible to completely delete your information without some residual information because of backups created through our disaster recovery plans.
 In any case, we will record and save your request for modification or deletion.